brettchalupa/projectbook/src/_introduction.md

 ## Reading Order

 The order of the chapters in each section is loosely based on my perceived difficulty of them.
-My judgement may be off in some cases, but I think that's a pretty good bet.
+My judgment may be off in some cases, but I think that's a pretty good bet.

 [Command Line Interfaces (CLIs)](./command-line-interfaces/_introduction.md) are first because I think they're generally a nice place to start because they don't require graphic rendering and a GUI.
 This makes their interfaces quite a bit simpler since there are only so many forms of input and output.